umakiyer/School_District_Analysis/README.md

 * The data file shows evidence of academic dishonesty in math & reading scores of Thomas High School's 9th grade students.
 * The school board wants  the school district analysis to be rerun after nullyfying the  math & reading scores for Thomas High School's 9th grade students.

-## Deliverable 1: Replaceing  Ninth-Grade Reading and Math Scores with Null ( NaN)
+## Deliverable 1: Replacing  Ninth-grade Reading and Math Scores with Null ( NaN)
 * The student data file before replacing the score:

 ![image](Images/Student_Data_Original.PNG)

-Using the "loc' function replaced the math & reading  score of 9th grade students in Thomas High School.
+Using the "loc' function replaced the math & reading  scores of 9th grade students in Thomas High School.

 * The student data file after replacing the score with NaN:
 ![image](Images/Student_Data_After_Replacing_with_NaN.PNG)

-## Deliverable 2: The School District Analysis
+## Deliverable 2: The School District Analysis :
-### 1. District Summary of the school
+### 1. District Summary of the schools
 *  Merged the student & school data file into one data frame using the function "merge".
-* Calculated the total budget of the school (sum of the the budget column).
+* Calculated the total budget of the school (sum of the budget column).
 * Calculated the average math & reading scores of the students.
 * Calculated the number of students in 9th grade in Thomas High School & the total number of students in school district.
 * Subtracted the number of student in 9th grade from Thomas High School to get the new total number of students.
-* Calculated the passing math & reading score, average math & reading score, percentage of the math & reading score, overall passing percentage of the students(without the 9th grade Thomas High School student).
+* Calculated the passing math & reading scores, average math & reading scores, percentage of the math & reading scores, overall passing percentage of the students(without the 9th grade Thomas High School student).
 * Created dataframe of district school summary.

-District School Summary including 9th Grade Thomas High School students:
+District School Summary including 9th grade Thomas High School students:
 ![District_School_Summary](Images/School_District_Summary_with_9th_gradeTHS.PNG)

-District School Summary excluding 9th Grade Thomas High School students:
+District School Summary excluding 9th grade Thomas High School students:
 ![District_School_Summary](Images/School_District_Summary_without_9th_gradeTHS.PNG)

-### 2. The School Summary
+### 2. The School Summary:
 * Calculated the per capita spending for each school.
-* Calculated the average math & reading score for each school (using the 'groupby' function).
+* Calculated the average math & reading scores for each school (using the 'groupby' function).
 * Calculated the number of students passing math, reading and both subjects (70% or more score).
 * Calculated the percenatge of students passing math, reading and both.
 * Created the dataframe using the above data.

-The School Summary including 9th Grade students of Thomas High School students:
+The School Summary including 9th grade students of Thomas High School students:

 ![School_Summary](Images/School_Summary_with_9th_gradeTHS.PNG)

-The School Summary excluding 9th Grade students of Thomas High School students:
+The School Summary excluding 9th grade students of Thomas High School students:

 ![School_Summary](Images/School_Summary_without_9th_gradeTHS.PNG)

-### 3. The five top and bottom performing schools, based on the overall passing rate
+### 3. The five top and bottom performing schools, based on the overall passing rate:
 * Using the "sort_values" function on the overall passing score for the school, created data frame for top 5 schools & bottom 5 schools in the district.

-The top five performing school including 9th grade Thomas High School students:
+The top five performing schools including 9th grade Thomas High School students:

 ![image](Images/Top_5_School_with_9th_grade_THS.PNG)

-The top five performing school excluding 9th Grade students of Thomas High School students:
+The top five performing schools excluding 9th Grade students of Thomas High School students:

 ![image](Images/Top_5_School_without_9th_grade_THS.PNG)

-The bottom five performing school including 9th grade Thomas High School students:
+The bottom five performing schools including 9th grade Thomas High School students:

 ![image](Images/Bottom_5_School_with_9th_grade_THS.PNG)

-The bottom five performing school excluding 9th Grade students of Thomas High School students:
+The bottom five performing schools excluding 9th Grade students of Thomas High School students:

 ![image](Images/Bottom_5_School_without_9th_grade_THS.PNG)